Weeds Weed Prevention Weed Removal Weedkillers

 Tree seedlings need to be removed before they reach the point when they cannot be uprooted by hand as they usually produce a strong tap-root which goes straight down to form a firm anchor for the sapling.
 Remove them before they reach about 20cm in height, but some are tough to extract even when smaller.
 Ash and Sycamore are notable examples.

 Ferns drift in as spores on the wind or in rain-drops.
-While they can be very attractive when relatively small, some can become very large after a few years, but it is fairly easy to slice sections off the sides to reduce a crown.
+While they can be very attractive when relatively small, they become very large after a few years, but it is fairly easy to slice sections off the sides to reduce a crown.

 After the 'wild garden' has been established for a number of years, with lots of tinkering, a certain equilibrium is reached.
 With good ground covering plants the weeds are less able to germinate and those of roughly equal vigour can hold their own side-by-side.
 There will be many losses along the way, but it's the only way to find the most suitable plants.